thetechcollective/gh-rotator/README.md

     - `config-qa-manifest.json`
   - `prod`
     - `config-peod-manifest.json`
-  - ...one subfolders with corresponding manifest will be created for each config defined in the `config-rotator.json`

 ### Caller repos:
 In the example the following repos are defined in the dependency map `config-rotator.json`